Faculty and Staff

 Expertise: planning, developing, implementing and evaluating communication plans, public relation

-Clare is the Grants Officer at the Innovation Center.
+Clare is the Grants Officer at the Media Innovation Centre.
 She provides financial and administrative advice and support services to designated programme staff.
 She also serves as the liaison between GSMC, Deutsche Welle Akademie (DWA) and KfW interpreting both KfW and AKU requirements and policies.
 Clare provides support to obtain newly available information on funding volume, timing of reports and compliance with regulatory and contractual requirements under the grant.

 Clare holds a Master of Science in Economics and Finance from the University of Leeds and a BA in Economics and Sociology from Egerton University.